wiztoth/wiztoth/README.md

 # Hi, Samuele there 👋🏻

 ### 👨🏻‍💻 About me:
-Who am i?
-I'm the man behind the shell
+The man behind the shell
 > 🔒 Cybersecurity Analyst @ Minsait Cyber

 ## Doing some magic ⚡️